mosra/m.css/doc/doxygen.rst

-However, due to `restrictions of Chromium-based browsers <https://bugs.chromium.org/p/chromium/issues/detail?id=40787&q=ajax%20local&colspec=ID%20Stars%20Pri%20Area%20Feature%20Type%20Status%20Summary%20Modified%20Owner%20Mstone%20OS>`_, it's not possible to download data using :js:`XMLHttpRequest` when served from local file-system.
+However, due to `restrictions of Chromium-based browsers <https://bugs.chromium.org/p/chromium/issues/detail?id=40787&q=ajax%20local&colspec=ID%20Stars%20Pri%20Area%20Feature%20Type%20Status%20Summary%20Modified%20Owner%20Mstone%20OS>`_, it's not possible to download data using :js:`XMLHttpRequest` when served from a local file-system.
 Because of that, the search defaults to producing a Base85-encoded representation of the search binary and loading that asynchronously as a plain JavaScript file.
 This results in the search data being 25% larger, but since this is for serving from a local filesystem, it's